JustinFoltz/HES-SO.NET/README.md

 ## The project

-HESSN is a social network allowing users to :
+HES-SO.NET is a social network allowing users to :

 - post and view ephemeral messages at specific locations
 - add friends and chat with them